 The response to the creation of Mountain Area Christian Academy was so enthusiastic that the school opened its doors already having enrolled 40 students with seven teachers on staff.

 Our mission at Mountain Area Christian Academy is to glorify God by providing an educational program that is Christ–centered, Biblically based, academically excellent, and focused on equipping and encouraging our students to obediently fulfill God’s purpose for their lives.

-Mountain Area Christian Academy acknowledges the trust placed in us by our parents, and holds in high regard the authority of the home and church to teach those distinctive doctrines held in esteem by a family’s own local church and denomination.
+We believe that parents are the ultimate authority over their children and therefore, they are accountable to God for the child’s spiritual and moral welfare.
+Mountain Area Christian Academy acknowledges the trust placed in us by our parents, and holds in high regard the authority of the home and home churches to teach those distinctive doctrines held in esteem by a family’s own local church and denomination.